 6 Helpful Ways to Overcome Imposter Syndrome

+Imposter Syndrome?
 Do you secretly live in fear of others finding out that you are not as accomplished, smart or creative as they might think?

 Then you might be experiencing something known as imposter syndrome.

-How can you be sure?
-Here are some ways it might be showing up in your life.
+Here are 8 ways Imposter Syndrome could be showing up in your life.

 - When someone compliments you, you tend to brush it off because you don’t believe you deserve it.

 - Your initial thoughts about working on a project, going for an interview or sitting an exam are racked with the fear of failing, even though you generally ace it when the results come back.

 - You often compare yourself to your co-workers, fellow students, or friends on social media, believing they are smarter or more together than you are.

 If you think you are the only one who feels like this, you might be surprised to know that according to research, an estimated 70% of people experience feeling like an imposter at some point in their lives.

 So what is Imposter Syndrome?